yohannes911/select2/doc/protocol.md

 Contradiction.

-**Lemma: If two threads run in parallel (ie. `active[0] and active[1]` holds at any time) than one of the threads detects that the other is active in the 3.1. section.**
+**Lemma: If two threads run in parallel than one of the threads detects that the other is active in the 3.1. section.
+Formally:**

+if the following conditions hold:

+1. both thread is active at some point in time
+2. each check under 3.1 is executed before threads become passive

+then one of the threads detects that the other thread is active.

+Proof:

-Proof: Assume that thread `0` did not detect thread `1` as active.
-This means that thread `1` activated itself only after thread `0` executed its check.
-This also means that thread `1` activated itself later than thread `0`.
-However this means that thread `1` executed the check after thread `0` was already active, hence it detected thread `0` as active.
+1. Assume that thread `0` did not detect thread `1` as active.
+2. Due to condition 2. this means that thread `1` activated itself only after thread `0` executed its check.
+(The other scenario when thread `1` passivated itself before the check is not allowed by condition 2.)
+3. This also means that thread `1` activated itself later than thread `0`.
+4. However this means that thread `1` executed the check after thread `0` was already active.
+5. Due to condition 2 thread `1` detected thread `0` as active.

 The Select 2 protocol has another feature, namely it is lock free.
 In order to see what it means, we need to examine the protocol's application:

 ### Application protocol ###

+MUST BE UPDATED TO REFLECT `wait`

 In order to use the protocol to execute critical sections it must be extended in the following way: